Leon Douglas: Coaching career

+and served as an assistant at Shelton State Community College for the 2025-26 season.

 Personal life

-Douglas appeared as a member of the Detroit team in the cult classic basketball film The Fish That Saved Pittsburgh in 1979 alongside Pistons teammates Lanier, Eric Money, John Shumate, Chris Ford, and Kevin Porter.
+Douglas appeared as a member of the Detroit team in the 1979 cult basketball film The Fish That Saved Pittsburgh alongside Pistons teammates Lanier, Eric Money, John Shumate, Chris Ford, and Kevin Porter.

 Douglas was inducted into the Colbert County Sports Hall of Fame in 2002 and the Alabama Sports Hall of Fame in 2006.
 His younger brother John Douglas played college basketball for Kansas, played two seasons in the NBA for the San Diego Clippers and then joined his brother to play in Europe.